Doctor of Philosophy (Arts) candidate Sarah Green

 My PhD combines oral histories with artefacts, diaries and other records kept by children at the time of the war.
 Through these sources, I draw attention to evidence of children's resilience and agency.
 I am also interested in how memories narrated by child survivors should be positioned and understood within the current political climate in Bosnia, where the lives and deaths of children have become a focal point for debate about war remembrance.

-- Book chapter: "'I didn't see the footprints': children's monuments and contested memory in Bosnia and Herzegovina," in Exploring the Role of Transitional Justice in Rebuilding Trust in a Post-conflict Society, Sarajevo: International University of Sarajevo, 2016
+- "'I didn't see the footprints': children's monuments and contested memory in Bosnia and Herzegovina," in Exploring the Role of Transitional Justice in Rebuilding Trust in a Post-conflict Society, Sarajevo: International University of Sarajevo, 2016

 - "'I Was Just A Child': Exploring How the Lives of Children are Remembered, Commemorated and Forgotten", Why Remember?
 Memory and Forgetting in Times of War and its Aftermath, Hotel Europe, Sarajevo, 30 June - 2 July 2017